Real-normalized differentials: limits on stable curves: The

-The relevance of the Cauchy kernel for the~\RHP is the Sokhotski-Plemelj formula, which we now recall.
-Given a smooth closed simple curve $\gamma\subset\calC$, and a smooth 1-form $\phi$ on $\gamma$, the Cauchy integral transform $\int_{q\in\gamma}K_\calC(p,q)\phi(q)$ defines a holomorphic 1-form in the variable $p$, for $p\not\in\gamma$ (the holomorphicity follows from the holomorphicity of the kernel $K_\calC$ in $p$, so that we can then differentiate under the integral sign).
-The Sokhotski-Plemelj formula is the statement that the boundary values of this expression for $z\in\gamma$ are equal to
+The Cauchy kernel is used to solve the~\RHP, as we now recall (see~\cite{rodin}).
+Given a smooth closed simple curve $\gamma\subset\calC$ and a smooth 1-form $\phi$ on $\gamma$, the Cauchy integral transform $\int_{q\in\gamma}K_\calC(p,q)\phi(q)$ defines a holomorphic 1-form in the variable $p$, for $p\not\in\gamma$ (the holomorphicity for $p\ne q_0$ follows from the holomorphicity of the kernel $K_\calC$ in $p$, so that we can then differentiate under the integral sign, while the holomorphicity at $p=q_0$ follows from the fact that the residue of the Cauchy kernel is independent of~$q$, while $\int_{\gamma_e}\phi=0$).
+The Sokhotski-Plemelj formula is the statement that the boundary values of this expression for $z\in\gamma$ are

 where we used the classical notation $\fint$ for the Cauchy principal value of the singular integral.
 Locally the neighborhood of $\gamma\subset \calC$ looks like an annulus with $\gamma$ being the middle circle, and then the limit is taken for $p'$ lying in a fixed component of the complement of $\gamma$ in this annulus.
 The sign in the Sokhotski-Plemelj formula is the orientation of the contour $\gamma$ as the boundary component of the corresponding half of the annulus.
-Since the difference of the boundary values of this integral transform from two sides of $\gamma$ equals to $p$, the Sokhotski-Plemelj formula solves the \RHP, thought of as a Riemann surface on the compact surface $\calC$, with a number of loops in it.
+The Sokhotski-Plemelj formula implies that the integral transform with respect to the Cauchy kernel solves the \RHP.